-Figure 5 illustrates the way a cell will copy its genes and then divide to form two completely new cells.
-Called Mitosis, via stages such as prophase, metaphase, anaphase, and telophase, one cell, called the mother cell, divides into two cells, called daughter cells.
-These cells are genetically identical to each other.
+Figure 5 shows how Chemotherapy damages the cells inside the nucleus of the cells.
 Drugs depending on their nature will damage cells at the point of splitting, while others when they are making copies of genes before the process of splitting.
-This is when the drugs will inhibit the division of the cell to from two new cells.
-Chemotherapy, in comparison is much less likely to effect cells that are at the rest stage (Skeel et al., 2011, Tobis, Hochhauser & Souhami, 2010).
+Chemotherapy, on the other hand is much less likely to effect cells that are at rest (Skeel et al., 2011) and (Tobis, Hochhauser & Souhami, 2010).

-Farber and his peers in 1948 researched methods with respect to enabling measures to decrease the risk of acute lymphocytic leukaemia in children, thus marking the beginning of chemotherapy.
+Farber and his peers in 1948 searched for curable measures to harness child acute lymphocytic leukaemia, this marked the beginning of chemotherapy.
 Since then, interests for the search and development of drugs and therapies aimed at cancer established rapidly (Bowder et al., 2000).
 The mechanism of chemotherapy drugs or chemical agents destroying dividing cells aids to explain why this very traditional approach to cancer treatment also causes side effects.
-However, chemotherapy is often preferred because you can focus on specific targets in question, such as cells, enzymes or biological pathways, an example would include blocking targeted pathways within the phases of cell cycle.
+However, chemotherapy is often preferred for the specificity towards their targets in the cellular environment, an example would include blocking targeted pathways within the phases of cell cycle.
 This approach also affects healthy and well-functioning body tissues where the cells are continuously growing and dividing (Smith & Pewett, 2017).

 Chemotherapy can impact hair, bone marrow and skin.
 These tissues are affected because they have dividing cells.
 However, normal functioning cells can replace or restore the cells that are damaged by chemotherapy.
 Thus, the conflict subsists, as chemotherapy drugs are known for their role in attacking DNA in cancerous cells, but subsequently, the toxic effect of the drug is a possible threat to the microenvironment (Scharovsky, Mainetti & Rozados, 2009).
-Furthermore, Marijen et al., (2002) describe that the damage occurred by the healthy cells is not permanent, as most of the side effects disappear once the treatment with chemotherapy is completed, however, side effects such as sickness and diarrhoea might occur but are most likely to subside once the intake of drugs has been stopped (Hickok et al., 2005).
-The damage is not classified as permanent since the damage to healthy cells does not last.
-This is because the normal cells in the body can either replace or repair the healthy cells which have been damaged.
+The damage occurred by the healthy cells is not permanent, most side effects disappear once the treatment is completed explain Marijnen et al., 2002.
+However, side effects such as sickness and diarrhoea might occur but are most likely to subside once the intake of drugs has been stopped (Hickok et al., 2005).